Unleash/unleash/website/docs/reference/integrations/slack-app.md

 :::

 The Slack App integration posts messages to a specified set of channels in your Slack workspace.
-The channels can be public or private, and can be specified on a per-flag basis.
+The channels can be public or private, and can be specified on a per-flag basis by using [Slack tags](#tags).

 ## Installation {#installation}